rtmigo/xrandom_dart/README.md

 **`XrandomHqJs`** is slightly less **high quality**, but runs on **all platforms**.

 <sub>In truth, JavaScript is very much a thing in itself.
-If your target
-platform is exclusively JavaScript, most likely Xrandom will not bring much joy.
 If your target platform is exclusively JavaScript, most likely Xrandom will not be of any use.
 It is here for mainly for compatibility.
 </sub>